johnlaudun/digital-folklore/docs/01-Welcome.md

 Finally, connect with someone else.
 In an in-person class, I ask students to do this in case they miss a class and need to get notes.
 In a remote class, it’s a good idea to swap notes with someone: you can see what you missed. *Make it happen*.

-## What are the requirements?

-* _Scientific American_'s [60-Second Science](https://www.scientificamerican.com/podcast/episode/old-art-offers-agriculture-info/) series is billed as a podcast, and thus depends upon audio, but episodes regularly feature visuals -- usually just one, and it's not a slide of bullet points but more often an image or a graph which is explained during the course of the episode.
-* Multi-panel comic.
-* Timeline of/with images.
-* miniTEDtalk
-* _Horrible Histories_ sometimes features [songs](https://www.youtube.com/watch?v=tDy4oBa2jyM).

-### Course Project

-* No less than 10 examples of object of study

-As a folklorist, I study anecdotes.
-Anecdotes are the stuff of life.
-They can even be objects of study.
-You just can't work with anecdotal evidence, in the sense that a small number of examples—sometimes only one—drawn from personal experience can serve as your data.
-It's perfectly fine to let your personal experience draw you towards an object of study, but once you have established that object, you need to collect (and analyze) objectively and purposefully; not casually, anecdotally.